TeslaSolari/Ubuntu-Config/README.md

 # Ubuntu-Config
-My system config for a fresh install of ubuntu
+My system config for a fresh install of ubuntu using I3